waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Mt.
 Moon 1F:**
   - The ladder at (26, 16) is a one-way trap to a dead-end area on B1F.
   - The ladder at (6, 6) is a dead end.
-  - The ladder at (18, 12) is the main path forward.
+  - The ladder at (18, 12) is a dead-end trap.

 # Lessons & Future Plans
 - **Navigation Strategy (Definitive):** My attempts at automated pathfinding, both via agents and direct `run_code` scripts, have definitively failed after numerous attempts.
 My fundamental approach to prompting/creating these tools was flawed.
 I am abandoning all automated pathfinding and will proceed with meticulous, segment-by-segment manual navigation.
 I must be extremely careful to avoid repeating my past navigational errors.